EDHEC Sailing Cup

 The EDHEC Sailing Cup (« ESC ») (Course Croisière EDHEC or « CCE » in French) is the leading student sporting event in Europe and the world's biggest intercollegiate offshore regatta.
-It takes place every year in a French harbor of the Atlantic Ocean.
+It takes place every year in a French harbour of the Atlantic Ocean.
 First held in 1969, nowadays it gathers 3,200 participants coming from 23 countries and from more than 165 universities.
-In 2017, the association received the award of best student organization of France by the ANEO challenge.
+In 2017, the association received the award of the best student organization in France by the ANEO challenge.

-Today the ESC is composed of three different trophies that include diverse sports: The Sea Trophy (a regatta), the Land Trophy (a multi-sport raid) and the Sand Trophy (a beach soccer, beach rugby and beach volley competition).
+Today the ESC is composed of three different trophies that include diverse sports: The Sea Trophy (a regatta), the Land Trophy (a multi-sport raid), and the Sand Trophy (a beach soccer, beach rugby, and beach volley competition).